- Visiting Us

-In the vegetable garden marrows and courgettes can be planted out towards the end of the month along with Runner bean but remember they also will need protection from frosts.
+In the vegetable garden, marrows and courgettes can be planted out towards the end of the month, along with Runner beans, but remember they will also need protection from frosts.
 If you prefer growing from seed, direct-sown beans and sweetcorn may be sown earlier than planting plants this month, as by the time they germinate the frosts will have passed.
-If you are looking to create vegetable beds at a working height then come and have a look at our selection of wooden products.
-Our range of Grafted vegetable such as Tomatoes, Aubergine, Pepper and Sweet potatoes are available from our Seasonal heated greenhouse.
-Grafted plants are have long been used in commercial production, and are now increasing in popularity amongst our gardeners as they prove excellent value for money with a longer harvest with a bumper crop, and offer a greater resistance to pests and disease.
+If you are looking to create vegetable beds at working height, then come and have a look at our selection of wooden products.

-Enviromesh is the best way to protect carrots from carrot fly; put in place over wire hoops to create a tunnel which can then be left until the crop is ready for harvesting.
-The alternative is to erect a barrier of fine mesh between the rows; this has the effect of making the fly ascend so being unable to reach the plants where she lays her eggs.
+Enviromesh is the best way to protect carrots from carrot fly.
+Put the mesh in place over wire hoops to create a tunnel that can then be left until the crop is ready for harvesting.
+The alternative is to erect a barrier of fine mesh between the rows.
+This has the effect of making the fly ascend so being unable to reach the plants where she lays her eggs.
 Never leave thinnings on the ground as it is the scent of carrots that attracts the fly.

 Treat the weeds in established lawns this month when they are growing quickly.
-A selective weed killer such as Weedol Lawn is the answer.
-For small lawns or for treating the odd weed Weedol Lawn comes in a ready to use handy spray bottle or for larger areas there is a 500ml or a 1litre size which will need diluting before use.
-Never use treated grass clippings in compost bins; the traces of herbicides could harm other plants.
+A selective weedkiller, such as Weedol Lawn is the answer.
+For small lawns or for treating the odd weed, Weedol Lawn comes in a ready to use, handy spray bottle or for larger areas, there is a 500ml or a 1litre size which will need diluting before use.
+Never use treated grass clippings in compost bins as the traces of herbicides could harm other plants.

 Lawns that are in a strong healthy condition should be able to withstand any long periods without rain.
-So make sure your lawn is in tip top condition by applying one of the products from our extensive range.
-We have a good selection of lawn fertilisers including Mo Bacter which is an organic fertilizer with slow release action which will feed your lawn for over twelve weeks, it also contains a friendly bacteria which eats moss so it does not need to be raked out.
-It is also children and pet friendly.
+Make sure your lawn is in tip-top condition by applying one of the products from our extensive range.
+We have a good selection of lawn fertilisers, including Mo Bacter, which is an organic fertiliser.
+It has a slow release action, which will feed your lawn for over twelve weeks, and it also contains a friendly bacteria which eats moss so it does not need to be raked out.
+It is also children and pet-friendly.